aurorascharff/aurorascharff.no/src/content/blog/running-tests-with-rtl-and-vitest-on-internationalized-react-server-components-in-next13.md

 });
 ```

+Notice the `await` in the `expect` call.
+This is because the `findBy` queries are async and need to be awaited.

 Note that you do not need to worry about nested async components with this method.

 ## Note on testing React 19 hooks